Irritable Bowel Syndrome (IBS)

-What natural therapies for IBS does Dr. Weil recommend?
+What therapies does Dr. Weil recommend for IBS?

 The symptoms of IBS can be troubling, but it also appears that the condition is being “promoted” by drug company advertising campaigns to instill fear and drive drug sales.
 “What for many people is a mild functional disorder – requiring little more than reassurance about its benign natural course – is currently being reframed as a serious disease attracting a label and a drug, with all the associated harms and costs,” concluded an article by a Australian researchers called “Selling Sickness: the pharmaceutical industry and disease mongering,” published in the April, 2002, issue of the BritishMedical Journal.